-1 Introduction
+Introduction:

-The goal of this report is to assess the environmental impact of a planned offshore wind farm consisting of 8 turbines being considered in an area south of Block Island, Rhode Island.
-In this report, we consider the underwater acoustic noise generated by the various phases of the life cycle of a wind farm from site surveys, construction, operation, and decommissioning.
-We also document the potential effects of the electromagnetic fields generated by the production and transmission of the electrical power from the wind farm to shore.
+The goal of this preliminary report is to assess the environmental impact of an offshore wind farm consisting of 8 turbines being considered in an area south of Block Island, Rhode Island.
+This report is based on passive underwater acoustic monitoring at the planned site for five weeks, a transmission loss measurement near Block Island, recordings of drilling noise at the site for test borings, measurements of air noise at Block Island for five days over the course of two months in the summer, and a limited number of measurements of radiated air noise from an existing land-based turbine.
+Additional research is ongoing, including passive acoustic monitoring for one year.
+As part of this study, the underwater acoustic noise generated by the various phases of the life cycle of a wind farm from site surveys, construction, operation, and decommissioning was considered.
+However, predicted construction noise from pile driving and noise radiated by the wind turbines into the water during operation was the focus of this study.
+We also begin to document the potential effects of the electromagnetic fields generated by the production and transmission of the electrical power from the wind farm to shore.
 The equipment and facilities associated with generating offshore wind power have the potential to affect the surrounding environment.
 In particular, the equipment can cause increased levels of noise both in the atmosphere and in the ocean.
 Also, increased electric and magnetic fields can be generated in the process of creating the electrical power and in transmitting the power to shore.
-The fields have the potential to affect animals such as turtles, marine mammals, birds and fish.
+All of these sources have the potential to affect animals such as turtles, marine mammals, birds and fish.